 Fashion advisors maintain that collars are "strategic frames" for the face.
 Most fashion experts report that for the best results, collars should be matched to theindividual's bone structure and neck size.
 Individuals with a narrow face look best with a high collar of moderate spread.
 Such individuals should avoid long collars worn with narrow ties.
 Individuals with a broad face and full neck look best in a low collar just covering the collar bone.
 Such individuals look good with regular or straight point collars.
 Of course mothers often have chosen collars that correspond to popular fashions rather thjan those that are best suited to theie sons.

-A shirt expert suffests that when selecting a shirt, the collar size should be measured just below the Adam's Apple with one finger slipped inside the tape.
-This results in a smart look with a collar that is firm on the neck, but very comfortable.
+A shirt expert suffests that when selecting a shirt, the boy's collar size should be measured just below the Adam's Apple with one finger slipped inside the tape.
+This results in a smart look with a collar that is firm on the neck, but very comfortable and which he will not quickly outgrow. .

 Collars were commonly used in the late 19th century as age specific clothing.
 Thus as a boy got older the style of the collar he wore with his suit changed significantly with his age.
 As a boy grew older he progressed to different styles of both suit and collar.
 This was common through much of the 19th and early 20th century.
 The conventions here were widely accepted in America and throughout Europe.
 There were some differences in the collar styles popuklar in different countries and over time.
 We note that some boys wore the same suit for several years, but the type of collar and neckwear was changed as he got older.
 There are numerous examples of this archived on HBC.
 We note other conventions such as the buttoning the collar even when not wearing neckwear.